Ink & Wash Technique Using India Ink

 Earlier this year, inspired by the India Ink & Wash technique, I began exploring delicate shading, line work, and subtle tonal washes.
 This centuries-old technique, rooted in Chinese and Japanese ink painting, allows for depth, soft transitions, and intricate detail using just ink and water.
 Its timeless elegance made it a perfect foundation for a small series of Vintage ladies.

-These portraits became the starting point for later works like Queen of Hearts and Once Upon a Time, yet they also stand on their own as a study in line, shadow, and vintage charm—an homage to a centuries-old technique that continues to inspire!
+These portraits became the foundation for later works such as Queen of Hearts and Once Upon a Time, while also standing on their own as studies in line, shadow, and vintage charm—an homage to a centuries-old technique that continues to inspire.

 See the Vintage Ink & Wash Collection